-We’re thrilled to announce this week’s exclusive with Walter Chen, Co-Founder of Sacra!
-Chen, a 3x founder, started his career as a lawyer and software engineer before going on to found companies including iDoneThis (acquired 2015), Animalz, and now Sacra, a digital platform to provide research reports on private markets.
-Chen is also an Investor at Golden Wok, which investments include Farmstead, Podia and Tribe Capital, to name a few.
+We’re thrilled to announce this week’s exclusive with Walter Chen, co-founder of Sacra!
+Walter, a 3x founder, started his career as a lawyer and software engineer before going on to found companies including iDoneThis (acquired 2015), Animalz, and now Sacra, a digital platform to provide research reports on private markets.
+Walter is also an investor at Golden Wok, whose investments include Farmstead, Podia and Tribe Capital, to name a few.
 With deep operating and investing experience, we discuss all things cap table related, including:

 Startup Investors: cap table opportunities via secondaries 📈

 Startup Employees: how you can liquidate before an exit 🤑

 The State of Private Liquidity in 2030 🔮